 Incompletes.
 A grade of I may be given only when the work of the course is substantially completed and of passing quality.
-A grade of Incomplete must be removed within one calendar year of the date of its recording or the Dean may authorize the grade to be changed to F. A grade of Incomplete may be removed if the student completes the work within the time limit or if the Dean authorizes the change of the Incomplete to W.
+A grade of Incomplete must be removed by the end of the succeeding semester, summer sessions excluded, or the Dean may authorize the grade to be changed to F. A grade of Incomplete may be removed if the student completes the work within the time limit or if the Dean authorizes the change of the Incomplete to W.

-These regulations do not apply to independent study, reading, and research courses (marked by the sign \\pi\$ in the list of courses) in which completion of the work of the course is not necessarily required at the end of the semester.
+These regulations do not apply to independent study, reading, and research courses (marked by the sign \star in the list of courses) in which completion of the work of the course is not necessarily required at the end of the semester.
 Once a student has graduated, nothing in these regulations shall prohibit the Incomplete from remaining on the record.